DevExpress/devextreme-documentation/api-reference/10 UI Components/dxFileManager/1 Configuration/onItemRenamed.md

 #include common-ref-elementparam with { element: "component" }

 ##### field(e.itemName): String
-The current name of the renamed file or folder.
+The current name of the renamed file or directory.

 ##### field(e.model): any
 Model data.
 Available only if you use Knockout.

 ##### field(e.sourceItem): FileSystemItem
-The renamed file or folder.
+The renamed file or directory.

 ---
 ---